gyqi/Carousel/README.md

 Completed user stories:

+* Intro Screen
 	* [x] Required: Static photo tiles on the initial screen.
 		* [ ] Optional: Photo tiles move with scrolling.
 * Sign In
 	* [x] Required: Tapping on email/password reveals the keyboard and shifts the scrollview and Sign In button up.
 	* Upon tapping the Sign In button: